elizarov/KEEP/proposals/extensions/serialization.md

 ```

 In this example, both `request` and `response` in `Message` are serializable with `PolymorphicSerializer` because of the annotation on them; `BaseRequest` and `BaseResponse` became _basePolyType_ s.
 (They are not required to be serializable by themselves.)
-Yet `PolymorphicSerializer` for `request` should only contain mappings to `RequestA` and `RequestB` serializers, and none of the response's serializers.
-This is achieved through a special form of `registerPolymorphicSerializer` function, which accepts two kClasses: `registerPolymorphicSerializer(basePolyType: KClass, concreteClass: KClass, serializer: Serializer = concreteClass.serializer())`.
+Yet `PolymorphicSerializer` for `request` should only allow `RequestA` and `RequestB` serializers, and none of the response's serializers.
+This is achieved via `registerPolymorphicSerializer` function, which accepts two `KClass` references: `registerPolymorphicSerializer(basePolyType: KClass, concreteClass: KClass, serializer: Serializer = concreteClass.serializer())`.

 For details about registering and using pre-defined _modules_, please refer to the library's documentation.